martyndavies/nexmo-sms-translator/README.md

 ## Set up Nexmo
 Nexmo requires the least amount of work, so we'll set that up first.

 Start by purchasing a new number that supports SMS.
+You can do this directly from the [Nexmo dashboard](https://dashboard.nexmo.com), or by [installing the Nexmo CLI](https://github.com/Nexmo/nexmo-cli) which will allow you to purchase a number (and perform lots of other actions) directly from your command line.

 ![Buying numbers in the Nexmo dashboard](https://cl.ly/341A193z2z43/[539a483011db5933ada06811d494d79f]_Image%202018-04-16%20at%2012.35.15%20pm.png)